venveo/craft-collections/README.md

 ];
 ```

-You can easily create the array to a Collection using the following code:
+You can easily make the array a Collection using the following code:

 ```
 $collection = craft()->collections->make($array);